 The Verdict: Vibrating Mopping Pad Does Work

-When I initially heard about this product, I didn’t know what to expect.
+I didn’t know what to expect when I initially heard about this product.
 But after days of testing, the new mopping module does work, capable of cleaning dried stains.

 I tried it on large ones you wouldn’t usually use a robot mop on, and it cleaned it all.
 It’s a game-changer, in my opinion, and I’d expect other brands to copy this feature if the market receives it well.

-Cleaning performance remains similar as other Roborock options and makes the S7 a true two-in-one robot vacuum and mop option that does both tasks very well.
+Cleaning performance remains similar to other Roborock options, making the S7 a true two-in-one robot vacuum and mop option that does both tasks very well.